trstlabs/intento/docs/docs/reference/intent-engine/authentication.md

 description: Message Authentication in the Intent Module
 ---

-In the Intent module, message authentication is a critical part of ensuring that flows are authorized and executed by the correct entities.
+In the Intent engine, message authentication is a critical part of ensuring that flows are authorized and executed by the correct entities.
 This document explains the authentication process for various message types, with a focus on local messages, `MsgExec` messages, and ICA messages.

 ## Authentication Overview